Extended mass distribution of PBHs during QCD phase transition: SGWB and mini-EMRIs: Probing the Scenario with SGWB

 As shown in Figure~\ref{nanograv}, for both $A_0$ and $k_s$, we obtain a bimodal probability distribution with two 1$\sigma$ regions.
 While the region with higher values of $A_0$ and $k_s$ will be subject to constraints from PBH overproduction, the second region with lower values of $A_0$ and $k_s$ is physically more interesting.
 The analysis reveals a well-constrained region of interest for $A_0$ and $k_s$, but we do not see a strong constraint coming from NANOGrav for the broadness parameter $k_e/k_s$.
 This lack of dependence is because NANOGrav only fits the ascending part of the second-order SGWB spectra, which does not depend very strongly on the width of the power spectrum.
+However, it is also evident that the NANOGrav data slightly disfavor the very narrow scalar power spectra compared to the broader ones.

 In addition to comparing the second-order SGWB with PTA data, to constrain the SGWB from mergers, we also performed a separate parameter estimation for the data from the LVK O1-O3 observing runs~\cite{KAGRA:2021kbb}, with the results shown in Figure~\ref{fig:pygwb_corner}.
 Our analysis makes use of {\tt pygwb} ~\cite{Renzini:2023qtj, Renzini2024} following \cite{ PhysRevLett.118.121101, PhysRevD.100.061101, PhysRevD.104.022004, LIGOScientific:2025bgj}.
 This provides complementary constraints on the model parameters from an entirely different frequency band and GW source.
 The priors and posterior distributions of our LVK run are listed in Table~\ref{tab:lvk_param_summary}.
-This parameter search yields a log Bayes factor of $\ln(\mathcal{B}) = -0.857 \pm 0.004$, indicating that the LVK data prefers Gaussian noise over the SGWB spectra from PBH mergers of our model.
+This parameter search yields a log Bayes factor of $\log_{10}(\mathcal{B}) = -0.37 \pm 0.001$, indicating that the LVK data prefers Gaussian noise over the SGWB spectra from PBH mergers of our model.
 Thus, we can use the results of LVK analysis only to put upper bounds or constraints on our model parameters.
 The posterior distribution of $A_0$ in Figure~\ref{fig:pygwb_corner} clearly reflects this upper bound.
 It also shows the range of $k_s$ that are most sensitive to LVK data.
 On the other hand, the declining probability distribution with increasing values of the broadness parameter $k_e/k_s$ clearly indicates that the LVK data constrain broader PBH mass distributions more strongly than narrower ones.